juju/terraform-provider-juju/docs/index.md

 - `username` (String) This is the username registered with the controller to be used.
 This can also be set by the `JUJU_USERNAME` environment variable

-[0]: https://juju.is "Juju | Operator lifecycle manager for K8s and traditional workloads"
+[0]: https://juju.is "Juju | An open source application orchestration engine"